linkmalloc/proudbisayabai.ph/_posts/2021-05-24-funtastic-island.md

 ![](/images/posts/funtastic_island/6.jpg)
 <small>Source: Jack Ponpon / Jak73</small>

 Going there is already an adventure.
-Funtastic Island is located at Gibitngil Island, Medellin so you would need to ride a boat in order to get here.
+Funtastic Island is located at Gibitngil Island, Medellin, so you need to ride a boat to get here.

 ![](/images/posts/funtastic_island/4.jpg)

-On this Island you can also enjoy swimming along with plenty of fishes, ride their zipline and do kayaking.
+On this Island, you can also enjoy swimming along with plenty of fishes, ride their zipline and do kayaking.
 Yes indeed!
-It’s more FUN in Funtastic Island!
+It’s more FUN on Funtastic Island!
 Arats na! 💦🌞

 ![](/images/posts/funtastic_island/11.jpg)